There Are More International Students in the US than Ever Before—How Many Get to See the Inside of an American Home?

 Was 80% ever an accurate figure?
 Who knows?
 Without a reliable source, it’s not much more than a convenient, easy-to-remember number that says “too many.”
 And even if it was true forty-ish years ago, chances are it wouldn’t be exactly the same now.

 That being said, I would tend to agree with Chinn that “the majority of students from other countries do not experience being hosted in an American home,” but I can’t say that for sure.
 And I can’t guess at how much that “majority” would be.
 To muddy it up even more, I wonder how we should define a “home.”
-Would the apartment of an American friend count?
+Would the apartment of an American student count?

 Regardless, when it comes to having international students in our homes, we could do better.